lvwerra/jupyterplot/README.md

 ## How to use
 ### Single plot

-Creating a simple real-time plot in a Jupyter notebook is as easy as easy as the following line:
+Creating a simple real-time plot in a Jupyter notebook is as easy as easy as the following snippet:
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">